lekrsu/shfw-walkthrough/README.md

 1. Set sport DPC curve to 30A with a flat curve (0.0 linear).
    - Configure the other modes as desired, preferably lower than sport for logical reasons.
    - Set the brake to 40A with a flat curve.
+   - Set speed limit to off / 0.

 2. Go to the field weakening tab and:
    - Enable field weakening for sport mode.